-Data collection
+Data Collection

-In order to ensure a pan-European reach, we chose a self-administered online survey design using IPA and followed the principles devised by Martilla and James (1977) and in accordance with the approach used by sport and leisure management scholars (Rial et al., 2008; Tarrant & Smith, 2002; Zhang et al., 2011).
-The selection and testing of the questionnaire/online survey content involved four steps: defining the areas of interest (indicators), selecting a panel of experts, having those experts evaluate the questionnaire, and selecting the appropriate items for each indicator.
+In order to ensure a pan-European reach, we chose a self-administered online survey design using IPA and followed the principles devised by Martilla and James (1997) and in accordance with the approach used by sport management scholars such as Zhang et al., (2011), the selection and testing of the questionnaire/online survey content involved four steps: defining the areas of interest (indicators), selecting a panel of experts, having those experts evaluate the questionnaire, and selecting the appropriate items for each indicator.

-The initial questionnaire was designed by three members of the research team working iteratively from the literature review and in discussion with industry personnel, and by drawing on data from semi-structured interviews from previous publications (Kitchin & Crossin, 2018; Paramio-Salcines & Kitchin, 2013) resulting in 28 attributes covering the development of European disability football.
+The initial questionnaire was designed by three members of the research team working iteratively from the literature review and in discussion with industry personnel, and by drawing on data from semi-structured interviews from previous publications (names anonymized for blind review) resulting in 28 attributes covering the development of European disability football.

 The questionnaire was initially tested for face validity across a panel of six experts involved in disability football, disability rights and academia - some of whom had personal experience with disability.
-The panel of experts provided useful feedback on the final indicators and items to include in the survey, such as rewording for clarity, the exclusion of certain attributes and the inclusion of additional ones (as per Zhang et al., 2011).
+The panel of experts provided useful feedback on the final indicators and items to include in the survey, such as rewording for clarity, the exclusion of certain attributes and the inclusion of additional ones.
+The final survey consisted of 36 items covering the following seven indicators: (i) disability awareness, general issues in social responsibility in relation to disability football; (ii) disability football, containing items about its promotion, conduct and evaluation; and a series of resource indicators (iii) financial resources; (iv)